 The interior is astonishing , with 45 meters high Gothic vaults, and its twenty-two side chapels contain countless works of art.

-The most fascinating one is probably the Cappella dei Magi (number IV on left side), where in the year 1400 Giovanni da Modena painted magnificent frescos representing: “The Heaven” and “The Hell”, “The Kings Magi’s stories” and “The St Petronio Consecration”.
+The most fascinating one is probably the Cappella dei Magi, number IV on left side.
+In the year 1400 Giovanni da Modena painted magnificent frescos representing: “The Heaven” and “The Hell”, “The Kings Magi’s stories” and “The St Petronio Consecration”.

 On the inside of Archiginnasio is the unmissable Anatomical Theater.
-Built in 1637, the paneled amphitheater was built for anatomical studies, allowing students to gather around the white table in the center of the theater where the dissection of human or animal bodies took place.
+Built in 1637, the paneled amphitheater was dedicated to anatomical studies.
+It allowed students to conveniently gather around the white table in the center of the theater where the dissection of human or animal bodies took place.

 The room has fascinating statues in various anatomical positions which represent some famous physicians of Ancient times (Hippocrates, Galenus, etc.) and of the local athenaeum.